Cong Thanh Bui (James)

 - Before applying interim urgent measures, the Arbitration Council has the right to compel the requesting party to apply interim urgent measures to perform financial security obligations.

 - The Arbitration Council has the authority to apply interim urgent measures only to the disputing parties and has no jurisdiction over third parties.
-Where there is a request and the arbitration applies to a third party, it should be made clear whether the third party is involved in the arbitration agreement, since usually, the arbitration agreement is only binding for the parties to that agreement.
+Determine if a third party is included in the arbitration agreement when a request involves such a party.
+Typically, an arbitration agreement only binds the parties involved in the agreement.

 - Before applying the measures, the Arbitration Council must ask the parties and check whether one of the parties has requested the Court and whether the Court has applied one or several interim urgent measures.
 If one of the parties has requested the Court to apply interim urgent measures, the Arbitration Council must refuse to apply them.